Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

    Signals the division of a non-infinite number by zero.

    Can occur with division, modulo division, or when raising a number to a negative power.
-If this signal is not trapped, returns :const:`Infinity` or :const:`-Infinity` with the sign determined by the inputs to the calculation.
+If this signal is not trapped, returns ``Infinity`` or ``-Infinity`` with the sign determined by the inputs to the calculation.

 .. class:: Inexact